azharbaig171/bapcsredditbot/README.md

 - [x] Pull newest posts and check if the have been checked
 - [x] Write basic method to determine if a post is a 'deal'
 - [x] Setup server for bot
+- [ ] Fix some cases where the bot send multiple messages of same link
 - [ ] Update 'deal' method
 - [ ] Add UI to pass parameters for specific deals
 - [ ] Add method to deal with Reddit downtime or connection failures